-- A fast, safe, efficient, and convenient transportation system that promotes conservation and environmental stewardship. - A multi-modal transportation network that serves the needs of residents and businesses. - All modes of transportation will be well-designed, safe, and accessible.
+- A fast, safe, efficient, and convenient transportation system that promotes conservation and environmental stewardship. - A multi-modal transportation network that serves the needs of residents and businesses. - A transportation system that serves the needs of the efficient movement of freight goods. - Reduce the impacts of flooding and runoff associated with the freight transportation network. - A transportation system that supports local economic growth. - All modes of transportation will be well-designed, safe, and accessible.

-- Support the movement of freight throughout the municipality. - Consider roadway capacity and the availability of alternative transportation options when making land use decisions. - Work cooperatively with all major transportation facilities within the municipality when revising plans or making land use decisions in adjacent areas. - Improve the operating characteristics of the transportation system through safety improvements to the right of way including pavement, signage, signalization, lighting, sight distances, sidewalks, traffic calming, access management, etc. - Maintain continuing and cooperative planning processes with the airport and encourage responsible land use practices in and around the airport. - Consider ways to better fund pedestrian and bicycle improvements on local roadways. - Restrict development of new roads in the areas projected to be inundated from sea-level rise by 2100.

-Actively assist the Rhode Island Airport Corporation in airport planning related activities and projects related to internal land uses, airport expansion, and other issues of community concern.
+- Support the movement of freight throughout the municipality. - Foster partnerships and communication with local private sector freight stakeholders (motor carriers, distribution centers, manufacturing companies) to better understand their infrastructure needs. - Foster supply chain resilience by identifying local freight routes subject to inundation flooding or sea level rise. - Consider roadway capacity and the availability of alternative transportation options when making land use decisions. - Work cooperatively with all major transportation facilities within the municipality when revising plans or making land use decisions in adjacent areas. - Improve the operating characteristics of the transportation system through safety improvements to the right of way including pavement, signage, signalization, lighting, sight distances, sidewalks, traffic calming, access management, etc. - Maintain continuing and cooperative planning processes with the airport and encourage responsible land use practices in and around the airport. - Consider ways to better fund pedestrian and bicycle improvements on local roadways. - Restrict development of new roads in the areas projected to be inundated from sea-level rise by 2100. - Actively assist the Rhode Island Airport Corporation in airport planning related activities and projects related to internal land uses, airport expansion, and other issues of community concern.